UNCLASSIFIED (U)

 (State)

-IRM’s Radio Programs Branch (IRM/FO/ITI/LWS/RPB) provides Advance Encryption Standard (AES) radios for Emergency Action Committee networks.
+DT’s Radio Programs Branch (DT/FO/ITI/LWS/RPB) provides Advance Encryption Standard (AES) radios for Emergency Action Committee networks.
 These encryption algorithms provide limited protection from unauthorized interception of voice communications.
 AES is approved for transmissions up to and including Sensitive But Unclassified (SBU).
 Under no circumstances should AES-equipped radios be used for the transmission of classified information, as defined by Executive Order 13526.

 5 FAH-2 H-733.1 Controlling and Safeguarding Radios